-Parents should explain how they care about their child and the child’s future.
+Parents should explain how they care about their child and their child’s future.
 Teens who feel supported and loved are also more likely to stop experimenting with drugs or seek help if they have an addiction.

 Naturally, there is a possibility that teens may lie about their drug use.
 Parents should reassure their child that they are concerned and want to help.

-Common Drugs that Teens Abuse
+Common Drugs That Teens Abuse

 Binge drinking increases the risk of addiction in people of any age, and the teenage brain is more susceptible to addiction.
 Talking to teens about theses risks can curb underage drinking.

-Prescriptions and Over-the-counter Medications
+Prescriptions & Over-The-Counter Medications

 Teen Drug Abuse Statistics